pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/5_ovf.md

 ### Use of well known port

 In order for Cells to be able to use well known 80 & 443 port, you have to give specific permission to the binary files.
-The OVF you have downloaded is correctly configured and embedded cells binay these permission set.
+The OVF you have downloaded is correctly configured and embedded cells binary these permission set.
 Yet if you ever need to update the binary file, typically that is what happens under the hood when you perform an update via the Admin settings page, you have to re-apply these permission on the new binary file:

 ```sh
 # log as root via ssh into the machine